 - Product liability: For business owners of manufacturing or drug companies, product liability protection is often insufficient to protect their finances against class action lawsuits.
 Should one of your products or drugs cause illness or death, an umbrella insurance policy could protect your business from financial ruin.

 Who Should Buy Umbrella Insurance?

 It may be easy to assume only the wealthy need an umbrella insurance policy, but those with less to lose often have more to gain from the added protections.
-About 85 percent of umbrella insurance claims stem from traffic accidents, and no one is immune to those.
+Most umbrella insurance claims stem from traffic accidents, and no one is immune to those.
 The following people, however, may want to seriously consider an umbrella insurance policy:

 - Small, medium and large business owners

 - Professionals in the medical, law and consulting fields

 As you review the options for umbrella insurance from Arizona providers, you should consider the following factors in determining which limits to set:

 - Your risks: A landlord faces a higher risk of lawsuits than a single-family homeowner simply because rental property generally has more foot traffic on a daily basis.
 While a homeowner may find sufficient coverage with a $1 million umbrella policy, a landlord may want to consider a $5 million policy limit.
 Similarly, a business owner may want to consider more umbrella protection than someone who works for an employer.

 - Your assets: These include properties, possessions, stocks, bonds, savings and retirement funds.
 The more assets you have to protect, the higher the umbrella policy limit you should consider.

 - Your future income: It is not uncommon for lawsuits to result in wage garnishment and the seizure of future assets.
 If you are on track for a high paying career, a lawsuit filed against you could include money you haven't even earned yet.